 Many people are curious about their fingernails, especially when they find irregularities.
 Pitting, ridges, spots, and other marks are common on nails and usually just a cosmetic issue.

 Some nail irregularities are associated with serious medical conditions.
-Below, you will see what your nails may be saying about your health.
+The chart that we are including will shed some insight into what your nails are trying to tell you.

 As you can see by the infographic from Berkley Wellness, there are a number of conditions to be aware of including the following :

-White Bands: this conditions is characterised by a pair of horizontal white lines running parallel to the nail based.
+This condition is characterized by a pair of horizontal white lines running parallel to the nail based.
 It may occur because of chemotherapy, but also may be associated with liver disease or kidney disease.

-Spoon Nails: may be abnormally thin and flat, or even concave enough to hold a drop of water.
-This condition is associated with severe iron deficiency anaemia and repeated exposure to chemicals or trauma.
+Spoon Nails may be abnormally thin and flat, or even concave enough to hold a drop of water.
+This condition is associated with severe iron deficiency anemia and repeated exposure to chemicals or trauma.

 13 Signs Your Nails Reveal About Health Video